 Q&A ON PROPOSED MINERAL WITHDRAWAL

-PROPOSED PACTOLA RESERVOIR/RAPID CREEK MINERAL WITHDRAWAL
+PROPOSED PACTOLA RESERVOIR/RAPID CREEK WATERSHED WITHDRAWAL

 FREQUENTLY ASKED QUESTIONS